cloudflare/cloudflare-docs-engine/src/content/platform/sites/start-from-existing.md

 Once you have a site generated, follow these steps:

-1. Run this Wrangler command in the root of your project's directory:
+1. Run this Wrangler command in the root of your project’s directory:

   ```sh
   $ wrangler init --site my-static-site